-- D. Other Property Owned: Other property owned, consisting of real estate, personal property and other assets acquired through a collection action, is recorded upon acquisition at fair value less estimated selling costs.
+- C. Loans Held for Sale: Loans are classified as held for sale when there is intent to sell the loans within a reasonable period of time.
+Loans intended for sale are carried at the lower of cost or fair value. - D. Other Property Owned: Other property owned, consisting of real estate, personal property, and other assets acquired through a collection action, is recorded upon acquisition at fair value less estimated selling costs.
 Any initial reduction in the carrying amount of a loan to the fair value of the collateral received is charged to the allowance for loan losses.
 Revised estimates to the fair value less cost to sell are reported as adjustments to the carrying amount of the asset, provided that such adjusted value is not in excess of the carrying amount at acquisition.
-Income, expenses, and carrying value adjustments related to other property owned are included in Gains (Losses) from Other Property Owned, Net in the Consolidated Statements of Comprehensive Income. - E. Premises and Equipment: Land is carried at cost.
+Income, expenses, and carrying value adjustments related to other property owned are included in Gains (Losses) from Other Property Owned, Net in the Consolidated Statements of Comprehensive Income.

+E. Premises and Equipment: Land is carried at cost.
 Premises and equipment are carried at cost less accumulated depreciation.
 Depreciation is provided on the straight-line method over the estimated useful lives of the assets.
 Gains and losses on dispositions are reflected in current earnings.
 Maintenance and repairs are charged to expense and improvements are capitalized.
+Premises and equipment are evaluated for impairment whenever events or circumstances indicate that the carrying value of the asset may not be recoverable.